YOUR SAFETY DURING COVID-19

 Some of the measures we have introduced :

-Drivers will greet you wearing a mask and gloves.
+Drivers will greet you wearing a mask.
 Their vehicle will have been sanitised** prior to meeting you.
 The driver will sanitise** your luggage before placing it in the vehicle.
-You will be provided with a wipe to sanitise your hands and any surfaces you personally wish to clean.
-You will be provided with a mask and requested to use it to safeguard the driver.
+You will be offered hand sanitising as you enter the vehicle.
+You will be required to wear a mask while inside a vehicle or aircraft.

-We will only select hotels that have a strict hygiene protocol that includes regular staff testing for Covid-19.
+We will only select hotels that have a strict hygiene protocol for Covid-19 and are certified to operate by the Guyana Tourism Authority.
 The hotels will provide deep-clean sanitising** of all rooms and public areas using hospital grade disinfectant.

 We are working closely with all lodges to create a unified approach to hygiene standards.
 The lodges are remote and with only a handful of rooms, so social distancing is easy.
-Staff will wear masks and gloves when in contact with guests and practice social distancing.
+Staff will wear masks when in contact with guests and practice social distancing.
 The lodges will implement a deep-clean sanitising** of all rooms and public areas using hospital grade disinfectant.
-Meals will no longer be served buffet style and all meals will be served plated.
-Depending on numbers there way be staggered mealtimes or served in alternative locations or in rooms.
 Vehicles and boats will be sanitised.

-Guides will wear a mask and gloves when with guests and practice social distancing.
+Guides will wear a mask when with guests and practice social distancing.
+Equipments will be sanitised regularly.

 About this trip